arangodb/docs/3.11/graphs-general-graphs-management.md

 - `edgeCollectionName` (string):
   Name of edge collection in the relation definition.
 - `dropCollection` (bool, _optional_):
   Define if the edge collection should be dropped.
-Default: false
+Default: `false`

 Deletes a relation definition defined by the edge collection of a graph.
-If the collections defined in the edge definition (collection, from, to) are not used in another edge definition of the graph, they will be moved to the orphanage.
+If the collections defined in the edge definition (`collection`, `from`, `to`) are not used in another edge definition of the graph, they are moved to the orphanage.

 **Examples**